tanmatt/QuoteOfTheDay/README.md

 - Mon Jan 15 15:33:01 2024 | Be true to your work, your word, and your friend. - Henry David Thoreau
 - Mon Jan 15 15:34:12 2024 | No man should marry until he has studied anatomy and dissected at least one woman. - Honore de Balzac
 - Tue Jan 16 07:00:07 2024 | I'd rather be hated for who I am, than loved for who I am not. - Kurt Cobain
+- Wed Jan 17 07:00:07 2024 | One of life's greatest pleasures is accomplishing what others say you cannot. - Anonymous